mattgiguere/shellScripts/CHIRON/README.md

     ```sh
     ./bon_countdown 300 my_check_file 1
     ```
- - **bon_countdown.scpt**: an applescript for launching a Terminal window to start up `bon_countdown`.
+ - **bon_countdown.scpt**: An applescript for launching a Terminal window to start up `bon_countdown`.
 This was a hack to open a terminal window from a launch daemon script because it couldn't be done through a shell script.

+ - **chi_object**: The middleware csh script driver for the interactive observing script.
+When the telescope operator clicks the send button, the 11 arguments pertaining to the observation are passed from `send_object.php` to this routine. `chi_object` logs the arguments received into a nightly log, and passes the them to `chi_object_wrapper`.
+ - **chi_object_wrapper**: Another middleware csh script.
+This receives the input from `chi_object`, opens an x window to show the telescope operator the status of updating all systems with the new observation information, sends a status message back to `send_object.php`, and passes the information on to `chi_object_core`.
+ - **chi_object_core**: The heart of the middleware, `chi_object_core` is the csh script that communicates all information for the next observation to CHIRON.
+It uses a few lines of perl to convert the ra and dec from hms to decimal degrees, and the exposure time from seconds to milliseconds.
 - ####ctioe1
 - ####exoplanets